cmu-phil/tetrad-manual-rtd/docs/tetrad-interface/box-by-box/latent-clusters-box.md

 - Inspect which variables belong to which clusters.
 - Create graphs or models that treat clusters as latent variables.

+### Using latent clusters with Simulation

+Cluster results by themselves only group variables; they do **not** yet specify a full causal structure over the latent variables.
+To use latent clusters in **Simulation** mode, you typically:

+1. Derive a latent structure (in the *Latent Structure* box) that introduces latent nodes and edges among them, using the clusters as indicators.
+2. Use that latent structure model (possibly converted to a parametric model) as the source in the *Simulation* box.

+See also:

+- `Tetrad Interface → Detail Callouts → Latent Models and Simulation`

 ## Typical workflow

 1. **Prepare data**